gvwilson/thirdbit/src/fiction/in-heck/index.md

 She had been spending a lot of time in Bots' End, too, playing with Mouse and helping some of the other bots repaint themselves.
+When she wasn't doing that,
+she was at the mayor's house helping look after the other survivors they had brought back from Heck.
+They hadn't all survived,
+but as the mayor kept reminding them,
+"not all" was a lot better than "none".

 "Hey."
 Maddy elbowed him gently in the ribs.